 More than 95% of all investments in the EB-5 program are made through Regional Centers.
-The benefits of investing through Regional Centers are numerous, including the fact that job creation is more manageable because indirect and induced jobs are counted as well as direct jobs; they are usually located in targeted employment areas, thus reducing the amount of investment to $900,000; and the investor need only play a minimal role in the actual management of the enterprise.
-The popularity of the RCs has led to a surge in their numbers — to more than 750 already approved.
+The benefits of investing through Regional Centers are numerous, including the fact that job creation is more manageable because indirect and induced jobs are counted as well as direct jobs; they are usually located in targeted employment areas, thus reducing the amount of investment to $800,000; and the investor need only play a minimal role in the actual management of the enterprise.

 But how does an investor decide in which Regional Center project to invest?
 As a general rule, we are able to provide comparative immigration-related information about certain Regional Centers and projects.
 In addition, we can refer the investor to financial specialists who can provide in-depth due diligence on a project, Regional Center and management company.
 In any event, we urge investors to travel to meet with representatives of Regional Centers before making an investment decision.